L4GSP1KE/Upload-Assistant/README.md

    - Edit `config.py` to use your information (more detailed information in the [wiki](https://github.com/L4GSP1KE/Upload-Assistant/wiki))
       - tmdb_api (v3) key can be obtained from https://developers.themoviedb.org/3/getting-started/introduction
       - image host api keys can be obtained from their respective sites
-      - discord bot token can be obtained from https://discord.com/developers/
    - Install necessary python modules `pip3 install --user -U -r requirements.txt`